-Is there a gap between how much feedback your manager think they are giving out, and what your employees actually think they are receiving?
+Is there a gap between how much feedback your managers think they're giving out, and what your employees actually think they're receiving?
 A recent feedback survey suggests so.

 Please sir, I want some more

 According to a survey done by Office Vibe: